Showing posts sorted by relevance for query Goldrunner. Sort by date Show all posts

 Fuzzy speech, be gone!

 I love Gold Runner; it's a technical masterpiece by legend, Steve Bak.
-He proved when in the hands of a talented programmer, the Atari ST is more than capable of producing wondrous results.
-Other (lame) programmers would whine and complain, but Mr Bak simply got the job done.
-Perfectly every time I might add.
+He proved that when in the hands of a talented programmer, the Atari ST is more than capable of producing wondrous results.
+Other (lame) people would whine and complain, but Mr. Bak got the job done.
+Perfectly every time, I might add.

-Okay, honest time, I'm terrible at this ultra fast-paced shoot 'em up (shock!!).
+Honest time, I'm terrible at this ultra-fast-paced shoot 'em up (shock!!).
 Plus, I was never fond of that dreaded fuzzy speech.
-It was fine back in the day and is humorously entertaining but it soon wears thin and distracts during gameplay.
-Perhaps I'm old and grumpy but I've never really liked it.
+It was fine back in the day and is humorously entertaining, but it soon wears thin and distracts during gameplay.
+Perhaps I'm old and grumpy, but I've never really liked it.
 Sorry!

 Friday, February 14, 2025